 Time to Boil

 Most of the stoves in our review that lack a windscreen ended up near the bottom of the pack for overall performance.
 Wind resistance plays such a huge role in boil time and simmering ability, and thus the entire cooking experience.
 The Outdoor could power through some things decently due to the sheer size and force of its burners, but it definitely struggles with the wind.
-With no windscreen and so much space between the flame and the cooking surface, there are a lot of areas for wind to infiltrate.
-This stove comes equipped with an oxygen regulator to help adjust the flame when it's windy, but we saw minimal benefit to this in most applications.
-During our box fan test where we set up a fan 24 inches to the side of the stove while boiling a quart of water, this stove took 9:30 to boil.
-For comparison, our winner for this test, the compact Camp Chef Everest, took a mere 3 minutes.
+With no windscreen and so much space between the flame and the cooking surface, there are a lot of areas for pesky breezes to infiltrate.
+It comes equipped with an oxygen regulator to help adjust the flame when it's windy, but we saw a minimal benefit to this in most applications.
+During our box fan test, where we set up a fan 24 inches to the side of the stove while boiling a quart of water, this stove took 9:30 to boil a tea kettle — not a very impressive time.

-This stove does adequately with simmering and low cooking but isn't the best.
-The low setting is still pretty high, which doesn't come as a huge surprise considering it has 5.5" wide burners (the largest of any stove we tested).
-The main issue we had is that it's easy to turn the flame off by accidentally going too low.
+The Outdoor does adequately with simmering and low cooking but isn't the best.
+The low setting is still pretty high, which doesn't come as a huge surprise considering the burners are 5.5" wide (the largest of any stove we tested).
+The main issue we noticed is that it's easy to turn the flame off by accidentally going too low.
 This was made exponentially worse when a breeze came around.
 Simmering a pot of rice on a breezy day, we had to relight the burner twice, which requires moving your pot and relighting the burner with a lighter as there is no auto-ignition system.
 It's hard to feel fully confident when simmering on this stove, and our testers were constantly checking the flame to see if it was still lit.

 Ease of Set Up